huntdatacenter/docs/docs/faq/compute.md

 ### What is a "home" machine?

 This is a managed machine type.
-All labs have one "home" machine that is pre-configured with user accounts, mounted storage and some analytical software.
-Users may download their own software using the `apt` package manager and reboot their machine when needed.
+All labs have one "home" machine that is pre-configured with user accounts, [attached storage](/faq/storage/#resources) and some analytical software.
+Users may download their own software using the **`apt`** package manager and reboot their machine when needed.
 Further configurations has to be guided by us.
 Home machines run Ubuntu 16.04 operating systems.

 ### What is an "iaas" machine?